Account Management

-Legacy Dashboard: Missed Opportunities & UI Challenges
+Legacy Dashboard: Outdated UI

 The previous version of the Account Dashboard contained several outdated UI patterns and overlooked key user needs.
 These shortcomings created friction for returning users trying to manage their plans, monitor line status, or complete transactions.